fzhangcode/rvd/results/2013-11-22_HCC1187_PAXIP1_genome_Qsd_0_1/Notebook.md

-2013-11-15 Generate dataset on synthetic gene data with six replicates for each position
+2013-11-15 Generate dataset on clinical data HCC1187 PAXIP1 gene with reference sequence unmasked
 ==============================

 Purpose
 ------------
-Generate hdf5 dataset on synthetic gene data with six replicates for each position data.
+Generate dataset on clinical data HCC1187 PAXIP1 gene with reference sequence unmasked

+Mj is set as 10*M0

-Proposal normal distribution is N(mu,std^2), where std = 0.1*mu when mu is higher than 10^-3 and 10^-4 otherwise.
+Proposal normal distribution is N(mu,std^2), where std = 0.1.

 Conclusions
 -----------------